yDkay/Bravo-Care-Automation/TestPlan/TestCases/testCase-Login.md

 **When**

-> I add some credentials following the field rules and click Signup.
+> We add some credentials following the field rules and click Signup.

 **Then**